 The body of the sternum holds the insertion areas for the third–seventh rib pairs laterally, the incisurae costalis 3–7.
 At the end of the costal cartilage 7, the synchondrosis xiphosternalis connects the body of the sternum with the xiphoid processus.

 The ‘sword tip’ of the sternum is a narrow, thin bone ridge that forms the angulus infrasternalis, also called the epigastric angle, with cartilages 7–10.

 The Thorax: Articulations

-The variety of osseous components in this body area results in an equally large number of different articulated connections, which are often difficult to distinguish from one other by medical students and trainees in the therapeutic professions.
+The variety of osseous components in this body area results in an equally large number of different articulated connections, which are often difficult to distinguish from one another by medical students and trainees in the therapeutic professions.

 The Thorax: Ligaments

 The ligaments of the thorax have to be divided into the ligaments of the thoracic spine, the costovertebral ligaments, and the costosternal ligaments.
 The ligaments of the thoracic spine are ligaments longitudinal anterior and posterior, ligaments flava, ligaments supraspinale and infraspinale, and ligamentum transversum.
 These are described in detail in the chapter on spine anatomy.

 These ligament structures extend from the ribs to the spine.

 Ligamentum (lig.) costotransversarium lateral